 Many studies indicate that omega-3 fatty acids have anti-inflammatory properties.
 This makes them potentially useful in the management of inflammatory and autoimmune diseases.
 When humans digest fish or fish oil, the EPA and DHA partly replace the omega-6 fatty acids .
 This, unfortunately, does not mean that one can balance out the high amounts of omega-6 fatty acids in the Western-style diet by just adding a fish or two to their lunch.
 But doing so might help to remain healthy.

-While learning about possible health improvements by consuming of omega-3, let us not forget that these fatty acids are actually crucial for our health; They form our cell membranes and are necessary for normal brain functioning.
-Thus, lack of omega-3‘s in the body results in learning and memory impairment .
+While learning about possible health improvements by consuming omega-3, let us not forget that these fatty acids are actually crucial for our health; They form our cell membranes and are necessary for normal brain functioning.
+Thus, lack of omega-3's in the body results in learning and memory impairment .

 Good sources of marine omega-3 fatty acids are salmon, mackerel, and herring, as well as sardines, wild swordfish and wild tuna .
 Most of the time, it is better to buy a wild fish, instead of farmed, just to make sure you are really getting high amounts of omega-3, and not omega-6 fatty acids.

 So, knowing all the best food to eat on a ketogenic diet, what’s on the keto menu for tomorrow?
 I suggest eggs and avocado, fried in coconut oil for breakfast, and a wild salmon fillet, grilled and soaked in extra virgin olive oil for lunch.
 Add some rosemary and green veggies.
 For a dessert, you can gather some ideas browsing this site.
 Bon appetit!

 Couvreur, S., Hurtaud, C., Lopez, C. Delaby, L., & Peyraud, J. L. (2006).
 The Linear Relationship Between the Proportion of Fresh Grass in the Cow Diet, Milk Fatty Acid Composition, and Butter Properties.
 Journal of Dairy Science, 89(6), 1956– 1969.